Columbia University: Bollinger presidency (2002–2023)

-The university publicly launched a record $4 billion capital campaign in September 2006.
-Financial aid was improved, eliminating loans for undergraduates from families earning under $50,000, supported by a major gift from trustee Gerry Lenfest.
+Under Bollinger's tenure, the university publicly launched a record $4 billion capital campaign in September 2006.
+Financial aid was improved, eliminating loans for undergraduates from families earning under $50,000, and additional funds were allocated to support Bollinger's efforts toward the Manhattanville campus expansion, which nearly doubled Columbia's physical footprint.
+This expansion was supported by a major gift from trustee Gerry Lenfest.

 Globalization efforts continued with the World Leaders Forum and the creation of the Committee on Global Thought, chaired by Joseph Stiglitz.
-Columbia faculty received multiple Nobel Prizes: Richard Axel and Linda Buck (Medicine, 2004), Edmund Phelps (Economics, 2006), and Orhan Pamuk (Literature, 2006).
-Václav Havel joined the faculty.